Chasseurs Ardennais: Battle honours

 Saint Hubertus is the patron saint of the unit.

 Uniform and insignia

 The Chasseurs ardennais have, since their inception, worn a distinctive light green Basque-style beret.
-This is larger than the berets subsequently adopted by other units of the Belgian Land Component in the post-war period.
+This is larger than the berets subsequently adopted by other units of the Belgian Army in the post-war period.
 The cap badge depicts the head of a wild boar which are found in the Ardennes region.